-Preliminary Results: This was the 4th full year of the study.
-Nesting phenology was about normal in southern Maine on the Flag Island site, but nesting was greatly reduced on the islands in the northern part of our study area.
+Preliminary Results: This was the 5th full year of the study.
+Nesting phenology was about normal in southern Maine on the Flag Island site, but nesting effort was greatly reduced on the islands.
+The total breeding population of common eiders on Flag Island was estimated to be only 200 breeding pairs in 2006, which is significantly lower than previous estimates of approximately 500-600 breeding pairs.
+This is attributed, in part, to a large die-off of blue mussels, the primary winter food for this species, off the Massachusetts coast during the winter of 2006.
+This reduced nesting effort extended up the coast to Penobscot Bay as well.
 Although females were present around the islands, we found few nests and no evidence of additional attempts.
-Cold rainy weather and rough sea conditions during the month of May likely caused many females to not even attempt to nest.

 Eagles are still killing nesting females on Green Island including several previously banded birds.
-We captured nesting females from colonies on 6 islands: Captures included 181 new birds banded (180 F, 1 M) and 52 returns.
-Most of the birds were from Flag Island (129 new birds).
-The flock of molting birds around
+We captured nesting females from colonies on 6 islands: Captures included 91 new birds banded and 63 returns.
+Most of the birds were from Flag Island (55 new birds).

-Petit Manan and Metinic were smaller than we had seen previously.
-Molting birds showed up around Petit Manan Island (our Primary drive trap site) about mid-August.
-A flock of 2-3,000 molting birds showed up around Petit Manan Island.
-We had excellent weather in August and captured 1,014 new birds.
-We had rough seas conditions in September and captured 152 new birds.
-Captures for the year totaled 1,337new eiders and 138 returns and foreign retraps.
-Captures included 3 local birds, 930 AHY females, and 404 AHY males.
-Our total bandings for the past 4 seasons is 7,416 new birds banded, 638 returns of previously banded birds and 171 recoveries of dead birds.
+The flock of molting birds around Metinic was smaller than we had seen previously and we did not attempt a drive there this year.
+A flock of 2-3,000 molting birds showed up around Petit Manan Island (our primary drive trap site) about mid-July.
+We had excellent weather in August and captured 2,547 new birds on 2 banding trips.
+Captures for the year totaled 2,625 new eiders and 294 returns and foreign retraps.
+New birds banded included 5 local birds, 1,181 AHY females, and 1,439 AHY males.
+Our total bandings for the past 5 seasons is 9,908 new birds banded, 905 returns of previously banded birds and 415 recoveries of dead birds.